If you’ve tried several over the counter sinus medications to relieve your sinus headaches with no luck there may be a good reason.

 One of the most effective types of medicinal migraine treatments are called the triptans.
-92% of people from the SAMS study were candidates for triptans, but only 12% were using them.
+Ninety-two percent of people from the SAMS study were candidates for triptans, but only 12% were using them.

-Triptans require a doctor’s prescription.
-For more severe and recurring cases there are preventative treatment options which help prevent attacks before they occur.
-There are medicinal and non medicinal preventatives which you should explore with your doctor.
+Triptans require a doctor’s prescription and can be very useful if headaches are not very frequent.
+For more severe and frequently recurring cases there are preventative treatment options which help prevent attacks before they occur.
+There are medicinal and non medicinal preventives which you should explore with your doctor.

 To start, keep a migraine diary which keeps an accurate record for you and your doctor of your attacks, potential triggers, and symptoms.
 This is a good starting point to inform which treatment strategy will likely deliver the best results for you.

 A word of caution: migraine overall is poorly managed.

 Many people still haven’t been diagnosed.
 Fewer receive quality treatment.